 In Right off the Bat, Martin and I trace the contours of international-baseball competition.
 Such count the Olympics (including Hitler’s infamous 1936 Games), the World Baseball Classic, and the far older European Baseball Championship.
-In fact, some of the all-time largest crowds, in the low six figures, have witnessed baseball at two different Summer Olympics: Berlin and, less shocking, Tokyo in 1964.
+Some of the all-time largest crowds, in the low-six attendance figures, have witnessed baseball at two different Summer Olympics: Berlin and, less shockingly, Tokyo in 1964.

 The number of nations fielding professional ball clubs is somewhat surprising.
 But big-time play between “baseball countries” is nowhere on the competitive scale of the just-completed ICC World Cup or the just-commencing (at this writing) IPL.

 One of the largely unreported and offbeat stories regarding the spread of the National Pastime involves a Soviet barnstorming squad from 1989.
 If this first brings to mind the New York Yankees chewing up amateur Japanese teams of the early 1930s, then “barnstorming” might not be le mot juste.